gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 == Execution Analysis

 // For example,what does the execution tree look like?
 How many paths are there?
 Are there any unsatisfiable paths?
 What does this program do?
 When is the error triggered?

+The program execution performed $36$ runs, of which $27$ where successful and $9$ contain errors or unsatisfiable path.

+// TODO: Add more here?
+*TODO*

 = Discussion Point 3